donguyentung2001/load_tsv_pop/README.md

 HOW TO RUN:

 First command argument is load_tsv_script.py.

-Second command argument is the file
+Second command argument is the .tsv file we want to read.

-Third command argument is the population code
+Third command argument is the population code.

-Forth command argument is the output file
+Forth command argument is the output file.

 For example, to get all the individuals for GBR population, run: